Project Sanguine: Proposed system

 The initially proposed system would have had a giant antenna consisting of 6000 mi of buried cables in a rectangular grid covering 22500 sqmi, two-fifths of the state of Wisconsin, powered by 100 underground power plants in concrete bunkers.
 The cables were grounded at their ends, and loops of AC electric current flowed deep in the ground between the ends of the cable, generating ELF waves; this is called a ground dipole.
 The original design was projected to cost billions and consume 800 megawatts of power.
 The goal was a system that could transmit tactical orders one-way to US nuclear submarines anywhere in the world, and survive a direct nuclear attack.

-The project was controversial from the start and was attacked by politicians, antiwar and environmental groups concerned about the effects of high ground currents and electromagnetic fields on the environment.
+The project was controversial from the start and was attacked by politicians alongside antiwar and environmental groups concerned about the effects of high ground currents and electromagnetic fields on the environment.
 The nuclear survivability of the system was made doubtful by Soviet development of MIRV ballistic missiles.
 After an attempt to resite the project in the Llano Uplift of Texas was also stopped by public opposition, the Navy abandoned Sanguine and proposed a series of increasingly modest variants: Project Seafarer (1975), Austere ELF (1978), and finally Project ELF (1981), which was constructed.
 This lower power system required 15 minutes to transmit each code group, so it was not used to transmit tactical orders directly but instead served the function of a "bell ringer", ordering a specific vessel to rise near the surface and receive further orders by ordinary radio or satellite communication.
 The system became nominally operational in 1989, 20 years after it first went online as "test facility," and was used until 2004, when the US Navy declared it obsolete and it was shut down and dismantled.